szunyog/szunyog.github.io/_posts/2015-03-31-mssql-csharp-insert-performance-test.md

 ### Test 3: Constructed SQL statement with multiple values

-In this case the whole sql statement is constructed in c# code, but multiple values are used in one statement.
-In this case the SQL server cannot use cached queries, but the number of the sql operations could be decreased.
-In this test 100 items per sql statement is used.
+In this case the whole SQL statement is constructed in c# code, but multiple values are used in one statement.
+In this case the SQL server cannot use cached queries, but the number of the SQL operations could be decreased.
+In this test 100 items per SQL statement is used.

 {% highlight csharp %}